haddenkim/hush/README.md

 # hush
 Hush is an interactive path tracer renderer with denoising.

-Hush renders static scenes with an interactive camera.
-Hush includes a simple GUI to change strategies and settings for rendering and denoising.
+It renders static scenes with an interactive camera.

 Hush is a project to learn and implement path tracing and denoising concepts.